FindmypastLife after death has held a mysterious fascination for centuries.

 The first ever attempt to apply modern scientific or investigative standards to the study of apparitional experiences began with the work of scientists Edmund Gurney, Frederic W. H. Myers, and Frank Podmore.
 The three men were leading figures in the early years of the Society for Psychical Research and worked on the committee for Apparitions and Haunted Houses to provide evidence for human survival after death.
 Their work was widely publicized by the editor of the Pall Mall Gazette, and believer and active commenter on spiritualism W.T Stead.

-Many of the original Ghostbusters’ theories and investigations involved séances, deathbed wraiths, hauntings, apparitions and mediums.
-Their findings received scepticism from some, however, in 1882 the Society for Psychical Research was founded and Gurney and Myers teamed up with Podmore to continue researching the possibility of existence after death.
+Many of the original Ghostbusters’ theories and investigations involved séances, deathbed wraiths, hauntings, apparitions, and mediums.
+Their findings received skepticism from some, however, in 1882 the Society for Psychical Research was founded and Gurney and Myers teamed up with Podmore to continue researching the possibility of existence after death.

-In 1888 Myers, then secretary of the Society for Psychical Research, called for a Census of Ghosts, asking for the public to report on whether they or their neighbours had seen or felt supernatural presences.
-People were ask to answer ‘yes’ or ‘no’ to questions such as:
+In 1888 Myers, then secretary of the Society for Psychical Research, called for a Census of Ghosts, asking for the public to report on whether they or their neighbors had seen or felt supernatural presences.
+People were asked to answer ‘yes’ or ‘no’ to questions such as: